-Mayo Clinic's Department of Laboratory Medicine and Pathology (DLMP) is one of the largest clinical laboratories in the world.
-It is composed of 1,600 people who provide services in 40 specialty laboratories... performing more than 13 million tests a year.
+Mayo Clinic's Department of Laboratory Medicine and Pathology is one of the largest clinical laboratories in the world.
+It is composed of 3,000 people who provide services in 40 specialty laboratories performing more than 20 million tests a year.

-A highly skilled team of medical professionals including physicians, scientists, medical technologists, medical technicians, lab assistants, biologists, chemists, microbiologists, geneticists, and other specialists work collaboratively.
-The department receives specimens for testing from Mayo Clinic and Mayo Health System and is a reference laboratory for other clinics and hospitals both nationally and internationally.
+A highly skilled team of medical professionals, including physicians, scientists, medical technologists, medical technicians, lab assistants, biologists, chemists, microbiologists, geneticists and other specialists, work collaboratively.
+The department receives specimens for testing from Mayo Clinic and Mayo Clinic Health System and is a reference laboratory for other clinics and hospitals both nationally and internationally.

-The Division of Anatomic Pathology has 40 pathologists, with specialty expertise covering the entire field of pathology.
-The division is organized around working groups dedicated to specific organ systems, but all members contribute service to general areas as well (e.g., frozen section lab, autopsy, cytology).
+The Division of Anatomic Pathology has approximately 60 pathologists with specialty expertise covering the entire field of pathology.
+The division is organized around working groups dedicated to specific organ systems, but all members contribute service to general areas as well, such as frozen section lab, autopsy and cytology.

-Mayo Clinic's annual volume of cardiovascular pathology includes more than 1500 surgical specimens, 500 endomyocardial biopsy specimens, 500 hearts from autopsy, and 300 extramural cardiovascular pathology consultations.
+Mayo Clinic's annual volume of cardiovascular pathology includes more than 2,500 surgical specimens, 600 endomyocardial biopsy specimens, 500 hearts from autopsy and 300 extramural cardiovascular pathology consultations.

-Mayo Clinic's four cardiovascular pathologists will take an active role in your training.
+Mayo Clinic's four cardiovascular pathologists take an active role in your training.